- 2016 summer solstice trip to Stonehenge from London

-- Walk inside the UNESCO-listed stone circle and get up close to the ancient stones
+- Walk inside the UNESCO-listed stone circle

 - Visit the prehistoric stone circle at Avebury and enjoy supper in Lacock (sunset viewing only)

 Why Our Insiders Chose This Tour